Why I Used Physics to Make XGBoost Better at Solar Forecasting

 A practical guide to ultrafast spectroscopy from years of hands-on experience with Ti:Sapphire systems and PEPICO detection in Kassel.

-A physicist's honest account of transitioning from academic research to data science and industry roles in the DACH region.
+A physicist's honest account of moving from academic research into industry R&D and data-science roles in the DACH region.

 How spectroscopic methods quietly underpin modern technology, from smartphones to solar cells and pharmaceuticals.